It Takes a Village Idiot, and I Married One: Plot

 After taking office, Lois attempts to propose a tax raise, though when this fails, begins to use fear tactics to raise funds to clean up the lake.
-Her efforts are successful and life returns to the clean lake.
+Her efforts are successful, and life returns to the clean lake.
 She even has leftover cash afterwards, so she embezzles $600 to purchase a purse, much to Brian's disappointment.
 Peter has also succumbed to the perks of being the mayor's husband: he has rerouted the town's electrical system and caused rolling blackouts to bring late comedian Jim Varney back from the dead (he does nothing but talk, playing his character Ernest, and repeatedly refer to "Vern".)
 He then remembers he actually wanted John Belushi and takes Varney outside to shoot him, only for Varney to end up taking the gun from him and Peter running away from him warning Brian.
 Later, Lois is tempted to buy a $4,300 fur coat, and Bob Grossbeard, president of the local oil company, offers to buy it for her if she will allow him to dump his oil runoff in the lake.
 Lois reluctantly accepts his offer, but as the opening of the new runoff pipe begins, Lois realizes the error of her ways and closes the valve to the pipe and resigns her position as mayor, stating that she was consumed by money and power, which led her to become the very same things she set out to destroy.

 West declares himself mayor again, but a random bystander points out that he has no jurisdiction to do so, and that the city has to have a whole new election to decide who gets to be the mayor of Quahog.
-This prompts West to pull out a gun and shoot him, as well as two others whom he believes objected.
-Despite West's blatant act of assault with a deadly weapon and the fact that he murdered three people in front of witnesses, no one in Quahog defends themselves against him, attempts to arrest him, or question his moral judgment to be mayor.
+This prompts West to pull out a gun and fatally shoot him, as well as two others whom he believes objected.
+Despite West's blatant act of assault with a deadly weapon and three homicides, no one in Quahog defends themselves against him, attempts to restrain him, or question his moral judgment to be mayor.